-Towards the end of the semester, all participants are required to present an oral argument to a panel of judges.
+All participants are required to present an oral argument to a panel of judges.
 Students are given briefs from a recent appeal before the court and are required to base their arguments solely on the materials presented to them.
 Students are provided with significant feedback from the panel.